 The roaster doesn’t use a drum; instead, it uses a fluid air bed chamber that roasts whatever beans are on the bottom of the container.
 You’ll need to stir the beans as they roast, else risk burning the coffee.
 However, the roaster is designed to quickly and easily separate the chaff.
 You also get full control over the heat and fan.

 You’ll only be able to roast 4 ounces of coffee at a time, so it’s not going to handle large quantities of coffee.
-The lack of cooling cycle means your beans need to cool on the countertop before grinding and brewing.
+The lack of a cooling cycle means your beans need to cool on the countertop before grinding and brewing.

 Be warned: the roaster does vent smoke during the cooking.
 You’ll need to set it near a window or under your stove’s smoke hood to prevent your kitchen from getting smoky.